 “Sometimes paranoia’s just having all the facts”.
 William S. Burroughs

-Having constant access to the internet has become a stable of modern life.
-Most, if not all, of us have a personal computer in our pockets that give us access to a wealth of information undreamed of even forty years ago.
-It also allows us to connect to each other.
+Having constant access to the internet has become a staple of modern life.
+Most, if not all, of us, have a personal computer in our pockets that give us access to a wealth of information undreamed of even forty years ago.
+It also allows us to connect with each other.

 Companies race to get an edge on this connection and services like AT&T and Spectrum provide WiFi hotspots to their customers.
 While the quality of these hotspots is ….debatable, at least they are tied to your service.

 Then there are the free WiFi services, the sort you find in coffee shops or airports, even buses may provide WiFi to attract riders.